Mammography is radiography or x-ray of the breast, and is referred to as either:

 An MRI procedure takes between 30 and 60 minutes.

-Once the images are recorded, the images and report will be sent to your referring doctor.
+Once the images of the breast are recorded, the images and report will be sent to your referring doctor.

 You may eat and drink normally.
 There are no after affects from this MRI.